Salma Sultana

 Salma Sultana is a veterinarian, entrepreneur, and researcher.
-She is the recipient of the 2020 The Norman E. Borlaug Award for field research and application.
-She has also been honored by World Food Prize Foundation.
-Sultana has received this award for her innovative model of providing veterinary outreach, treatment, and education to thousands of small-scale farmers in Bangladesh.
+She is the recipient of the 2020 the Norman Borlaug Award for Field Research and Application.
+She has also been honored by the World Food Prize Foundation.
+Sultana received this award for her innovative model of providing veterinary outreach, treatment, and education to thousands of small-scale farmers in Bangladesh.

-She is also listed in the top 100 Asian Scientists list for her innovation in veterinary treatment, education, and extension services through Model Livestock Advancement Foundation.
-This list is published by Asian Scientist Magazine.
+She is also listed in the Asian Scientist 100 list for her innovation in veterinary treatment, education, and extension services through Model Livestock Advancement Foundation.This list is published by Asian Scientist Magazine.

 Early life and education

-Sultana was born in Sirajganj and brought up in different Bangladesh districts, but she is now based in Dhaka, Bangladesh.
+Sultana was born in Sirajganj.
+She brought up in different Bangladesh districts due to her father's profession.
+She is now based in Dhaka, Bangladesh.
 She graduated with a Doctor of Veterinary Medicine (DVM) from Chittagong Veterinary and Animal Sciences University in 2010 (held in 2012).
 She got clinical training at Tamil Nadu Veterinary and Animal Sciences University.
-She got her master's degree in Pharmacology from CVASU in 2014.
+She got her master's degree in pharmacology from CVASU in 2014.
 While working on her master's degree, she started researching on antimicrobial activities of medicinal plants and their anthelmintic efficacy.
+Now, Sultana is a PhD candidate in the Interdepartmental Microbiology Graduate Program at Iowa State University, where her research explores the impact of histotripsy on bacterial infections, immune system responses, and potential approaches to combating antimicrobial resistance (AMR).